 Locate and engage with your brand champions and influencers.
 Analyzing social media data allows a brand to discover who their biggest influencers are and evaluate the best way to engage with them.
 Viral influencers have a huge impact on brand reputation, and their social media content can deeply inform an organization’s PR strategy.
 Locating key influencers and micro-influencers in your niche, as well as understanding the context of their presence and audience, can be a guessing game without a data aggregation tool.

 Analyze and address brand sentiment.
-Social media aggregation tools that analyze public sentiment can quickly locate and notify an organization where and when customers are dissatisfied (or satisfied) with a product or service.
+Social media protection tools that analyze public sentiment can quickly locate and notify an organization where and when customers are dissatisfied (or satisfied) with a product or service.
 Social media is often the fastest way to find and respond to complaints and mistakes—and it allows brands to address customers more personally and directly.

 Because public brand sentiment and complaints are often based in a specific area, a location-based data aggregation tool is helpful for informing a more targeted marketing or PR strategy.
 Data aggregation can also help brands discover relevant, location-based keywords and context to tailor their messaging and customer engagement.